Ohm5656/Food_Booking/README.md

 # Food Booking

-Front-end prototype สําหรับระบบจองบุฟเฟต์โรงแรมในธีม `LUMIERE` พัฒนาด้วย Vite + React โดยแยกประสบการณ์ใช้งานออกเป็น 2 ฝั่งคือ ลูกค้าและพนักงาน เพื่อสาธิต flow การจองโต๊ะ การเลือกแพ็กเกจ การชําระเงิน และการจัดการที่นั่งภายในร้าน
+Front-end prototype for a hotel buffet reservation system under the `LUMIERE` theme, built with Vite + React.
+The app separates the experience into two main sides: customer and staff, covering table reservations, package selection, payment flow, and in-restaurant seating management.

 ## Overview

-โปรเจกต์นี้เป็น single-page application ที่เน้นงาน UI/UX และการจําลองการใช้งานจริงของระบบจองบุฟเฟต์โรงแรม
+This project is a single-page application focused on UI/UX and realistic booking flow simulation for a hotel buffet reservation system.

-- ฝั่งลูกค้าเริ่มจากหน้า splash, หน้าเลือกห้องอาหาร/โปรโมชัน, หน้ารายละเอียดร้าน, flow การจอง 4 ขั้นตอน และหน้าสําเร็จหลังชําระเงิน
+- The customer side includes a splash screen, restaurant and promotion browsing, restaurant detail page, a 4-step booking flow, and a booking success screen.
-- ฝั่งพนักงานมีหน้าเข้าสู่ระบบ, dashboard สรุปสถานะรอบบริการ, รายการ booking และหน้าจัดการผังโต๊ะ
+- The staff side includes a login screen, service dashboard, booking list, and seating management interface.
-- ข้อมูลในระบบเป็น mock data ภายในไฟล์ React component ยังไม่ได้เชื่อมต่อ backend หรือฐานข้อมูลจริง
+- All data is currently mocked inside React components and is not connected to a real backend or database.

 ## Features

 ### Customer flow

-- หน้าแรกแบบ mobile-first พร้อมแยกทางเข้า `Customer` และ `Staff`
+- Mobile-first landing screen with separate entry points for `Customer` and `Staff`
-- หน้า customer home มี hero section, ไฮไลต์บริการ, promotion, notification sheet และเมนูผู้ใช้
+- Customer home screen with hero section, service highlights, promotions, notification sheet, and user menu
-- หน้ารายละเอียดร้านอาหารมีข้อมูลแพ็กเกจ, เมนูเด่น, โปรโมชัน และเงื่อนไขการจอง
+- Restaurant detail screen with package previews, featured menu items, promotions, and booking policies
-- หน้า booking flow แบ่งเป็น 4 step:
+- 4-step booking flow:
-  - เลือกวัน เวลา และจํานวนผู้ใช้บริการ
+  - Select date, time, and party size
-  - เลือกแพ็กเกจบุฟเฟต์
+  - Choose a buffet package
-  - กรอกข้อมูลผู้จองและ special requests
+  - Enter customer information and special requests
-  - สรุปรายการ, ใส่ promo code และจําลองการชําระเงิน
+  - Review order summary, apply promo code, and simulate payment
-- หน้ายืนยันการจองแสดง booking ID และ QR code แบบ mock
+- Booking confirmation screen with mock booking ID and QR code

 ### Staff flow

-- หน้า login สําหรับพนักงาน
+- Staff login screen
-- Dashboard สรุป booking วันนี้, โต๊ะว่าง, ลูกค้าที่รอ check-in และงานด่วน
+- Dashboard showing booking summary, available tables, waiting check-ins, and urgent tasks
-- หน้า booking list พร้อม search, filter pill และสถานะการชําระเงิน/การจัดโต๊ะ
+- Booking list with search, filter pills, payment status, and seating status
-- หน้า seating management มีทั้งมุมมอง floor plan และ list view พร้อม bottom sheet รายละเอียดโต๊ะ
+- Seating management screen with both floor plan view and list view, plus a bottom sheet for table details

 ## Tech Stack